LukeSmithxyz/mutt-wizard/README.md

 - `isync` - downloads and syncs the mail. (required at install)
 - `msmtp` - sends the email.
 - `pass` - safely encrypts passwords (required at install)
+- `urlview` - outputs urls in mail to browser.

 ### Optional